igncatmaid/nameday-username-claimer/README.md

 1. Clone or download this repository to your local machine.
 2. Ensure you have Python 3.7 or higher installed.
-3. Install the required libraries using `install.bat`):
+3. Install the required libraries using `install.bat`
 4. Configure your settings in the `config.json` file (details below).

 ## Configuration